mhahm/Predicting-High-Growth-Stocks/README.md

 What do the financial fundamentals of companies tell us in predicting stock price returns?

+Can we sift through the data to classify the winners and losers?

 In this project, I build a machine learning model, trained on financial data derived from 10-K filings, to classify stocks from the S&P 500 that have a 20% rate of return in a 1 year period.
+I implement various supervised learning algorithms and evaluate them through various metrics such as F1-score and AUC.
+I also implement feature engineering, feature selection, oversampling, and hyperparameter tuning to improve results.
+Check out the code notebook hyperlinks in the table of contents for more details on each step of the process

 ![image](https://github.com/mhahm/capstone2_update/blob/master/Images/growth_stock_image.jpg)

 # Table of Contents